-This page presents the cumulative reading list of all the “War Stories” texts – written and otherwise – I used in my five years teaching English 102 in the First Year Writing Program at Quinnipiac University, as well as other titles I had hoped to teach.
+This page presents the cumulative reading list of all the “War Stories” texts – written and otherwise – I used in my five years teaching English 102 in the First Year Writing Program at Quinnipiac University, as well as other titles I had planned to teach.

 My Fall 2017 class was designed to draw exclusively on war stories told about or by women.
 The list of titles included:

 Alcott, Louisa May.
 Civil War Hospital Sketches.
 Mineola, NY: Dover, 2015.
 [Memoir]

 Blair, Jane.
 Hesitation Kills.
 [USMC]

 Chesnutt, Mary.
 A Diary from Dixie.
 Kindle.
 [Hard to find in the Northeast, but worth the search; not now available except from sellers who specialize in used and out-of-print books.]

 Goodell, Jessica, and John Hearn.
 Shade it Black.
 [Memoir]